Prinzhorn/skrollr/README.md

 **Note:** The values for both keyframes (at least the if they contain a number) need to be prefixed if you want to avoid skrollr throwing an exception at you!

-### skrollr.css

-skrollr comes with a file called ```skrollr.css```.
-This file contains a small set of CSS rules to get you started with skrollr.
-Every element with a "data-[number]" attribute will automatically get the "skrollable" class.
-This file is by no means complete or even mandatory.
-The default rules do make sense for desktop development, where it's not a problem to position elements "fixed".
-If you just want to do some lightweight stuff, maybe just scroll the background at a different speed then the rest of your page, just throw ```skrollr.css``` away an add your data- attributes to the body element.

 ### Limitations

 Now that we just talked about CSS transforms, there are some limitations of skrollr you should be aware of.